dragonx943/sdk-nightly/README.md

 is available online.
 Devcontainers are available on the most common operating systems and the web ([1][8] & [2][9])!

+If you want to get started with Java development you can use this ["Maven in 5 Minues"][10] documentation to learn the basics in 5 minutes!
+Just run the commands listed in the terminal to get started.
+You can search online for similar resources about the other tools or [further information][11].

 [1]: https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers#using-a-predefined-dev-container-configuration

 [2]: https://code.visualstudio.com/docs/remote/codespaces